-You will love being in the Black Forest, away from all those crowded tourist spots surrounded only by untouched nature.
+You will love being in the Black Forest National Park, away from all those crowded tourist spots surrounded only by untouched nature.
 And if you’re not up for spending the night in a tent under the starry sky, no worries – there are plenty of guesthouses, mountain huts and even hotels along each of the trail stages.

 The trail actually takes you all the way to Basel, so you will be able to brag that you walked all the way from Germany to Switzerland!
 And you will have stunning photograph proof if you bring your favorite camera along for the ride.

 Drei Schluchtenweg is a moderately difficult loop trail that’s perfect for all of you who want to experience Germany’s natural beauty.
 This trail features serene waterfalls, three spectacular gorges, unique rock formations and a meadow.